use-ink/ink-docs/docs/intro/ink-vs-solidity.md

 Solidity is 256-bit / 32-byte word optimized.
 Meaning, using `uint256` in Solidity contracts will reduce gas usage -- but increase storage usage.
 The largest size ink! has built in is a `u128`. ink! compiles to Wasm.
 The largest primitive Wasm has is 64bit (due to most computers using 64bit).
 So, there is no benefit to using any larger primitive over a collection.

-When porting a `uint256` from Solidity to ink!, it is recommended to, with discretion, determine the range of the value, and choose the appropiate size (u8, u16, u32, u64, u128).
+When porting a `uint256` from Solidity to ink!, it is recommended to, with discretion, determine the range of the value, and choose the appropriate size (u8, u16, u32, u64, u128).
 If a 256-bit hash value is required, ink! has a `Hash` primitive available.
 In the event a value needs to be 256-bit, it is recommended to use an array (e.g. `[u64; 4]`).

 ### `payable`